 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-In this article we will address that question as well as discuss the most common types of cancer that affects Golden Retrievers.
+In this article, we will address that question as well as discuss the most common types of cancer that affect Golden Retrievers.
 Cancer is one of the many health problems that can affect your Golden, and we will learn of the warning signs that you need to look for and ways that you can reduce your Golden’s risk of cancer.

 Why Do Golden Retrievers Get Cancer?

 Cancer is certainly one of the worst diseases that not only can affect humans but our loving dogs as well.
 As dog owners, we get so attached to our dogs, and when we discover that our dog has developed cancer, we are left with many questions.
 Why?
 What caused it?
 Is it genetics?
 Nutrition?
 The environment?